Jess Tjeerdsma: Life and career

-Tjeerdsma was one of 20 legislators in January 1976 that co-sponsored a bill that would allow landowners in areas of Brown, Day, Marshall, Spink, and Sully counties to vote on future of the Oahe Irrigation Project.
+Tjeerdsma was one of 20 legislators in January 1976 who co-sponsored a bill that would allow landowners in areas of Brown, Day, Marshall, Spink, and Sully counties to vote on the future of the Oahe Irrigation Project.
 The bill's primary sponsor was Representative Kenneth Stofferahn.
-Later in the month, an act introduced by Tjeerdsma and 5 other senators was unanimously passed by the Senate State Affairs Committee that permitted compliance with the 1975 amendment to the Voting Rights Act of 1965 to provide specialized assistance for minority voters in specific counties.
+Later in the month, an act introduced by Tjeerdsma and five other senators was unanimously passed by the Senate State Affairs Committee that permitted compliance with the 1975 amendment to the Voting Rights Act of 1965 to provide specialized assistance for minority voters in specific counties.
 Following the Senate elections in 1976, Tjeerdsma was appointed as chairman of the health and welfare committee at the Senate.

-On August 19, 1977, Tjeerdsma resigned from the South Dakota Senate; in his letter to Kneip, Tjeerdsma cited health issues.
+On August 19, 1977, Tjeerdsma resigned from the South Dakota Senate; in his letter to Kneip, he cited health issues.
 The following day, he died at a hospital in Tyndall.
 In October, Democrats in Tjeerdsma's district submitted five names to Kneip, a fellow Democrat, in order to replace Tjeerdsma in the Senate.
-He ended up selecting Robert Lyons of Wagner.
+He ended up selecting Lyons.
 (Note: A contemporary news article stated that Lyons was appointed on October 13, while the 1981 edition of the South Dakota Legislative Manual claimed he was appointed on October 7.)
 The appointment caused the Republican Party to fall one short of the two-thirds supermajority required in the Senate to override vetoes from the governor.